Klaudioz/hexo-blog/source/_posts/Container-Security-Fundamentals-Summary.md

   - #1 - Don't use hostPath:
     - Avoid using the Node’s filesystem.
 It can be edited for other pods, apps, etc.
     - There are better alternatives like _PersistentVolumeClaim_.
-  - #2 - Don't use _hostNetwork_
+  - #2 - Don't use _hostNetwork_:
     - Binds the pod to the Node’s network.
 Allows localhost communication with K8s infrastructure components running on the node.
-  - #3 - Be conscious of your pod's Service Account
+  - #3 - Be conscious of your pod's Service Account:
     - **All pods** have a service account by default even if you don’t set one in the _podSpec_.
     - Then, the credentials for your pods service account are automatically mounted within its filesystem and available to the container which can be owned by an attacker !!
   - #4 Avoid privileged containers in your pods: